 Understanding the vision to build a global company someday, we knew that it was time for a re-brand.
 For those of you that have done a re-brand, you know that it’s not as easy as just as creating a new name, but rather a host of other associated activities to ensure alignment across all facets of the business.
 We embarked upon a new name in early 2009 at the height of the recession.
 We considered hiring a marketing firm, but with some research, we determined that it may be better for us to come up with our own name.
 We started looking at some of the more prominent brands like General Electric who went to GE and International Business Machines Corp who shifted to IBM and said why not do the same with “The Yorktown Group.”
 My first pass was “www.tyg.com” thinking that this absolutely made sense – the problem was the domain name was taken.
 After being disappointed, we sat down and pieced together our name and what we do for a living – The Yorktown Group Executive Search or what we know as TYGES today.
 After noodling on it for a few weeks, we moved forward with it, along with the new pronunciation – “tie/gus.”
 From there, we bought the domain name and hired a marketing firm to build out our color palette and design a logo.
-With their help, we ended up with the white lion which is indicative of what we do as we are pursuing people for our clients who are rare, like the white lion.
+With their help, we ended up with the white tiger which is indicative of what we do as we are pursuing people for our clients who are rare, like the white tiger.

 In June 2009, we launched our new brand to the world, and it has helped shape who we are today.
 We’ve built our mission statement – “We’re here to make good things happen for other people” along with our Core Values: Integrity, Respect, Accountability, Determination, and Courage.
 With these as the foundation of our organization, we strive to live these out daily as we conduct business.
 In the past 10 years, we have grown significantly in headcount, number of offices, number of customers, revenue, etc. with plans to continue to scale this company across the globe.